NinVoido/spotify-vpn/doc/man-sections/vpn-network-options.rst

   Darwin tun kernel support.
 Use ``--dev-node utunN`` to select a specific utun instance.
 To force using the :code:`tun.kext` (:code:`/dev/tunX`) use ``--dev-node tun``.
-When not specifying a ``--dev-node`` option openvpn will first try to open utun, and fall back to tun.kext.
+When not specifying a ``--dev-node`` option spotify will first try to open utun, and fall back to tun.kext.

   On Windows systems, select the TAP-Win32 adapter which is named ``node`` in the Network Connections Control Panel or the raw GUID of the adapter